Everton Maceió

-Everton Leandro de Oliveira Santos (born 14 July 2003), known as Everton Maceió or just Maceió, is a Brazilian footballer who plays as a forward for Mirassol, on loan from Portuguesa.
+Everton Leandro de Oliveira Santos (born 14 July 2003), known as Everton Maceió or just Maceió, is a Brazilian footballer who plays as a winger for J1 League club Kyoto Sanga, on loan from Portuguesa.

 Career

 Early career

 Nicknamed after his hometown, Maceió played for the youth sides of local CSA and CRB before joining Grêmio in February 2020, on loan.
 Back to CRB in late 2021, he moved to São Caetano in 2022.

 São Caetano

 A regular starter in the under-20 squad of the Azulão, Maceió signed his first professional contract with the club on 24 June 2022.
 He made his senior debut on 17 July, coming on as a late substitute in a 1–0 away win over Juventus-SP, for the year's Copa Paulista.

 Maceió was definitely promoted to the main squad of São Caetano in January 2023, and scored his first senior goal on 4 March, netting the equalizer in a 3–1 Campeonato Paulista Série A2 home loss to Oeste.